Can I Sue a Debt Collector?

 Even if you decide not to sue, you could still report the debt collector to your state attorney general.
 The attorney general's office may choose to investigate your complaint.

 The Law Does Change

-Suing a debt collector or a debt collection agency can get complicated — even more so since the federal Bureau of Consumer Financial Protection issued a rule, effective November 30, 2021, that changes the landscape.
+Suing a debt collector or a debt collection agency can get complicated, even more so since the federal Consumer Financial Protection Bureau (CFPB) issued a rule, effective November 30, 2021, that changed the landscape.